-However, it’s been nearly 3 years since the game was released and Codemasters has now ended updates for it, so fans are naturally turning to the potential of DiRT Rally 3.0.
-Let’s take a look at what we know so far!
+However, it's been three years since the game was released and Codemasters has now ended updates for it, so fans are naturally turning to the potential of DiRT Rally 3.0.
+Let's take a look at what we know so far!

 DiRT Rally WRC?

-Currently with Nacon and KT Racing, the WRC lisence is coming over to Codemasters in 2023.
+Currently with Nacon and KT Racing, the WRC licence is coming over to Codemasters in 2023.
 The five-year deal will see Codemasters develop and release official WRC games from 2023-2027.

 The WRC series has been growing in quality the last few years, with some of the most challenging and enjoyable gameplay on offer.